German President Frank-Walter Steinmeier to arrive in India today

 During the visit, Steinmeier will be accompanied by a CEO delegation, Indologists and a media delegation.
 He will be officially welcomed by President Ram Nath Kovind and his wife in New Delhi.
 Steinmeier will also visit Varanasi and Chennai.

-Apart from his engagements here, Steinmeier, who will be accompanied by a delegation of top German businessmen and indologists, will visit Varanasi and Chennai.
+Apart from his engagements here, Steinmeier, who will be accompanied by a delegation of top German businessmen and Indologists, will visit Varanasi and Chennai.

 He had visited India several times in his former capacity as the Foreign Minister and Vice Chancellor of Germany.